0xdigiscore/rl-banana-navigator/README.md

     ├── dqn_agent.py                       # agent to interact and learn from environment ├── model.py                           # neural network model (in Pytorch)
-    ├── Navigation.ipynb                   # main code for training and testing the agent ├── Report.pdf                         # report of the implementation and details of the learning algorithm ├── tr_checkpoint_1000it_64_64.pth     # stored weights of trained network (1000 iterations, 2 hidden 64 unit layers)
+    ├── Navigation.ipynb                   # main code for training and testing the agent ├── Report.md                        # report of the implementation and details of the learning algorithm ├── checkpoint.pth     # stored weights of trained network (1000 iterations, 2 hidden 64 unit layers)
     └── README.md

 ### Python Packages